-Easy Halloween Party Menu
+More Easy Halloween Food

-Unless you’re competing in the neighborhood haunted house decorating contest, you can keep your Halloween party decor easy and affordable.
+Unless you’re competing in the neighborhood haunted house decorating contest, you can keep your Halloween party décor easy and affordable.

 - Start with black and orange streamers hung from the ceiling and doors.

 - Pumpkins create a traditional Halloween look that works indoors, as well as outside.
-These pumpkin carving tips can help get it done faster.

 - Black trash bags are a budget-friendly material for making creepy curtains, backdrops, and table covers.